-We chose to stay in Custer State Park for our 5 nights in the Black Hills for logistical reasons.
+We chose to stay in Custer State Park at Blue Bell Lodge for our 5 nights in the Black Hills for logistical reasons.
 It is centrally located in relation to many points of interest and there are several lodging options in the park.

 When we entered the park, however, I was blown away.
 It is breathtakingly beautiful!
 Only a few minutes into the park, we spotted the first buffalo of the trip which certainly enhanced my first impression!